axibase/atsd/installation/aws-emr-s3.md

 ### Port Access

-Make sure that the Security Group associated with the EC2 instance where ATSD is running allows access to ATSD listening ports.
+Ensure that the Security Group associated with the EC2 instance where ATSD is running allows access to ATSD listening ports.

 If necessary, add security group rules to open inbound access to ports `8081`, `8082/udp`, `8084`, `8088`, `8443` or `9081`, `9082/udp`, `9084`, `9088`, `9443` respectively.